percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 # What's new in Percona Everest 1.4.0

 !!! warning
-    Google Container Registry (GCR) is set to be deprecated and will officially shut down on March 18, 2025.
-All versions of Percona Everest prior to 1.4.0 rely on images hosted on GCR, which means that downloading those images will fail after the shutdown date.
-We strongly recommend to upgrade to Percona Everest version 1.4.0 as soon as possible; otherwise, Percona Everest will no longer function.
+    Google Container Registry (GCR) is scheduled to be deprecated and will officially shut down on March 18, 2025.
+All versions of Percona Everest prior to 1.4.0 depend on images hosted on GCR, meaning that downloading those images will fail after the shutdown date.
+We strongly recommend upgrading to Percona Everest version 1.4.0 as soon as possible.
+If you do not upgrade, Percona Everest will no longer function.

     For more details, refer to the [Container Registry Deprecation documentation](https://cloud.google.com/artifact-registry/docs/transition/prepare-gcr-shutdown){:target="_blank"}.